-Jollof rice is one of the most simple and the easy to make Nigerian food, you’d want to start from here if you are new to Nigerian foods.
+Jollof rice is one of the most simple and easy to make Nigerian food, you’d want to start from here if you are new to Nigerian foods.

-Are you married to a Nigerian person and probably looking for an easy to make African Food?
-Nigerian jollof rice is accepted all over the world and the ingredient used is found in all parts of the world.
+Are you married to a Nigerian person and probably looking for an easy to make African Food? easy jollof rice recipe is accepted all over the world and the ingredients used are found in every country of the world.

-Ingredients for Making Nigerian Jollof Rice (for 6 persons)
+Ingredients for Jollof Rice

 4 cups of rice